 Coats Royale size 3 (24wpi) is similar to Patons Grace but with less sheen.

-Plymouth Yarn Fantasy Naturale is a cabled mercerized cotton (12wpi).
+Plymouth Yarn Fantasy Naturale is a cabled mercerized cotton worsted weight (12wpi).
 This weight is great for making a backstrap or for getting the hang of a new technique.
 I bought it at The Mannings.
-It is the same weight as Peaches and Creme and Sugar and Cream.
-However I don’t recommend using these cottons that have been designed for making dish cloths as they are too soft for warp faced weaving.
+It is the same weight as Peaches and Creme and Sugar and Cream but I don’t recommend using these cottons that have been designed for making dish cloths as they are too soft for warp faced weaving.

 A member of the Backstrap Weaving Group at Ravelry has recommended Tahki Cotton Classic.
 You can see it at Webs.
 Cathyz made this backstrap with it:

 I have used UKI perle cotton in various sizes….huge range of colors.
 Some places such as the Mannings, sell mini cones.
 It is softer than the crochet cottons and will fluff up if handled roughly.
-Therefore, this might not be a good choice for a first attempt but I recommend using it later when you have the hang of things.
+Therefore, this might not be a good choice for a first attempt but I recommend using it later when you have the hang of things or use ot for small projects like keyfobs.

 FOR THOSE OF YOU IN THE UK….